 Nicholas and I met at art college in Bournemouth and Poole Art College and studied there for 2 years.
 We stayed in Bournemouth after college ended, however with both of us having grown up in the countryside we knew our aim was to move back to where we were surrounded by trees and fields and live the slower pace of life.

-We moved into our cottage in the heart of the rural countryside in wales nearly 8 years ago and love it here.
-If you would like to see where I grew up along with life on the farm, check out my small holding page.
-We have a fairly large garden, just under a third of an acre to play with and this enables me to have chickens and grow vegetables and flowers.
-My garden is my haven and it's great to escape the bustle of our pet portraits studio for some tranquil peace, just to hear the birds singing and the distant sound of a tractor.
-Heavenly.
+We moved into our cottage, our first home, in the heart of the rural countryside in Wales and we love it here.
+We have a fairly large garden, just under a third of an acre to play with and this enables me to have chickens and care for the garden.
+My garden is my haven and it's great to escape the bustle of our pet portraits studio for some tranquil peace and quiet.
+To hear the birds singing and the distant sound of a tractor is heavenly.

 Taking time out of our busy schedule is so important and we love traveling and plan to do a lot more in the coming years.
 There are so many places I would love to go.
 The photo above was taken on a very cold but beautiful day in Cornwall, which is where Nicholas hails from so its great to go back and visit family each year and explore the countryside down there.

 We try to meet clients if we can and the photo below was one Nicholas took of me feeding carrots to a clients horse and foal which he was commissioned to paint in 2018.
 They loved their carrots!